Prepare for an exciting career in health care with SJVC’s Pharmacy Technology and Pharmacy Technician programs.

 What Will I Learn

-SJVC’s program prepares you to work under the direct supervision of a registered pharmacist as part of a team responsible for carrying out doctors’ pharmaceutical orders.
+SJVC’s pharmacy technician programs prepare you to work under the direct supervision of a registered pharmacist as part of a team responsible for carrying out doctors’ pharmaceutical orders.

 Students in the Pharmacy Technology/Pharmacy Technician program learn: